xlladdins/xll/README.md

 The add-in registers the function `TGAMMA` with Excel to call the C++ function `xll_tgamma` that returns a `double`.
-It has one argument that is also a `double` and will show up in the Excel function wizard under the `Cmath` category with the specified function help.
+It has one argument that is also a `double` and will show up in the Excel function wizard under the `CMATH` category with the specified function help.
 When
 [Help on this function](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/tgamma-tgammaf-tgammal) is clicked it will open the help topic for the Microsoft C runtime library reference for `tgamma`.